ghi-electronics/BrainPad-Docs/go-beyond/components/accelerometer.md

 }
 ```

 In this example the Math.Abs()function returns the absolute value of the number.
-If the accelerometer returns a negative number it is changed to a positive number before being multiplied by fifty.
+If the accelerometer returns a negative number it is changed to a positive number of equal magnitude.
 That way the Light Bulb always gets arguments in the range of 0-100.